Learn Eleventy

 Now that’s sorted, we can install Eleventy.
 In the terminal, run the following command:

-We’ve installed a local version of Eleventy in our project.
+We’ve installed the latest version of Eleventy locally in our project.
 Let’s make it do something!

 Hello, world